Parade brings Christmas spirit to downtown Hartsville

-HARTSVILLE, S.C. - A Hartsville holiday tradition continued Saturday afternoon as residents lined the streets of downtown for the Hartsville Christmas Parade.
+A Hartsville holiday tradition continued Saturday as residents lined the streets of downtown for the Hartsville Christmas Parade.

 A collaboration of community organizations, the parade featured first responders, local businesses, floats, a marching band, dance troops, civic organizations, beauty queens, local officials and many others welcoming the Christmas season.